Call us to schedule a time to talk with the attorneys in the office or over the phone.

 The determination of a prima facie case of recklessness in a vehicular homicide case is a fact intensive, ad hoc inquiry.
 The focus is on the actions of the defendant and, considering the circumstances, whether it was reasonably foreseeable that death or great bodily harm could result.
 D.E. v.
 State, 904 So.2d 558, 562 (Fla.
 5th DCA 2005).

-Most of the cases we have found that uphold a vehicular homicide conviction consist of facts much more egregious than ours.
+The court then found that most of the cases we have found that uphold a vehicular homicide conviction consist of facts that were more egregious including:

 State v.
 Lebron, 954 So.2d 52 (Fla.
 5th DCA 2007) (finding reckless driving where defendant, while speeding, attempted to pass a slower vehicle from the right lane, in the middle of traffic);